Vanguard vs Nutmeg: what’s the difference?

 When choosing between Vanguard or Nutmeg, consider whether you prefer low-cost investing or a personalised service.

 Vanguard focuses on low-cost, straightforward investing.
-Their main principle is keeping fees low to ensure that investing is affordable for everyone.
+Their main principle is keeping fees low to ensure that investing is affordable.

 With Vanguard, you can access a range of index funds and exchange-traded funds (ETFs).
-The fees are minimal, and their strong customer service ensures you get the help you need.
+The fees are minimal, and their strong customer service ensures you get help if needed.

 On the other hand, Nutmeg offers a convenient option with personalised investment management through its robo-advisers.